-Alongside network capacity reporting, network development reporting within the NDP will serve to provide the reader with valuable additional information on key projects set for delivery in terms of new infrastructure to be installed and upcoming flexible services to be employed.
+Alongside network capacity headroom reporting, network development reporting within the Network Development Report element of the NDP will serve to provide the reader with valuable additional information on key projects set for delivery in terms of new infrastructure to be installed and upcoming flexible services to be employed.
 The information is provided with the objective of providing users with foresight whether network plans may impact on theirs and signpost requirements for flexibility services so users can target developments.

-The proposed scope of the report is to provide a list of high level plans for network interventions and flexible service requirements, specifically:
+The proposed scope of the Network Development Report is to provide a list of high-level plans for network interventions and flexible service requirements, specifically:

-- For the years 1-10; - Location of the intervention, covering whole network down to primary substation HV bars; - Justification for the need for network developments, including the nature of any constraints and the created benefits: - Development requirements for flexibility services and new infrastructure (see Table 4); - Where a part of an interconnected network is expected to be constrained this may be highlighted as requiring further study to evaluate whole systems approaches, such as a Regional Development Plan; - Where it resides on the delivery lifecycle (signposting, approved plan with secured financing, in delivery etc.)
+- For the years 1-10; - Location of the intervention, covering whole network down to primary substation HV bars; - Justification for the need for network developments, including the nature of any constraints and the created benefits; - Development requirements for flexibility services and new infrastructure (see Table 4); - Where a part of an interconnected network is expected to be constrained this may be highlighted as requiring further study to evaluate whole systems approaches, such as a Regional Development Plan;

+• Where it resides on the delivery lifecycle (signposting, approved plan with secured financing, in delivery, planned for delivery etc.)

-Table 4: Scope of the network development reporting part of the NDP
+Table 4: Scope of the Network Development Report

 Flexibility services New infrastructure Magnitude; Year of intervention, likely duration i.e. number of years in the future; Location of the requirement; Nature of requirement / flexibility product.
-Timing and high-level scope of intervention; construction duration (start & finish); Details of connectivity; Asset quantities approx. circuit lengths, number of transformers etc. Equipment ratings; Approximate locations.
+Timing and high-level scope of intervention; construction duration (start & finish); Details of connectivity; Asset quantities approx. circuit lengths, number of transformers etc. Equipment ratings; Approximate locations, where appropriate.